carpentries-incubator/reproducible-publications-quarto/episodes/11-publishing-your-project.md

 RStudio also saves an HTML version of your *knit* document to your local file system.
 Look for it in the same directory as the Quarto file in your R-Studio project directory.
 This html document is self-contained and highly portable.
 Images are encoded directly into the HTML so you can easily move it to any web hosting you have available.

+#### Publishing with Quarto Pub

+[Quarto Pub](https://quartopub.com/) is a free publishing service ideal for publishing blogs, course or project websites, books, presentations, and personal hobby sites developed in Quarto.
+All documents and sites published to Quarto Pub are publicly visible, so be mindful you should only publish content you wish to share publicly.
+Also, there is a limit of 100 MB per publication and a soft limit of 10 GB per month.

+There are two approaches to publish content to Quarto Pub:

+1. Use the `quarto publish command` to publish content rendered on your local machine

+or

+2. If you are using GitHub, you can use a GitHub Action to automatically render your project and publish the resulting content whenever your code changes.

+As we are getting started we will cover briefly only the first approach.
+If you'd like to explore the second option, check [Quarto Pub's documentation](https://quarto.org/docs/publishing/quarto-pub.html).

+##### Publish Command

+1. From the directory where your project is located, execute the quarto publish command for Quarto Pub, type:

+`quarto publish quarto-pub document.qmd`

+In our case, that would be `quarto publish quarto-pub DataPaper-ReproducibilityWorkshop.qmd`

+2. As it is our first time publishing in Quarto Pub the command above will prompt you to authenticate.
+After confirming that you want to publish, your content will be rendered and deployed, and then a browser opened to view your site.

 #### Publishing as website on GitHub